D7ry/wheeler/README.md

 # Compatibility
 I haven't noticed any incompatibilities between wheeler and any other UI mod, as wheeler goes through its own rendering pipeline.
 Please let me know if you find any, which I will try my best to fix.

+# Multi-lingual support
+If your language requires fonts other than English(for example, Russian, Korean, Japanese, etc...), navigate to "Wheeler\SKSE\Plugins\wheeler\resources\fonts", open "fontConfig.ini" and change the "font = English" to your language.
+Then, put the .ttf or .ttc font file into the corresponding language folder.
+(Japanese, English and Chinese fonts are already included in the mod)

 # Source
 [Github](https://github.com/D7ry/wheeler)
 [Script I used to generate this page from markdown](https://github.com/D7ry/markdown-to-nexus-bb-code)